HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: Experiments and Results

-The experimental setup involves the utilization of a dataset that was extracted from a virtual environment.
-To this end, the Playing for Data (PFD) \citep{pfd} dataset is employed.
-PFD includes a total of $25,000$ individual synthetic images from the video game GTA-V at 1080p, accompanied by semantic segmentation annotations that follow the Cityscapes (CS) \citep{cityscapes} annotation scheme.
-In addition, the photorealism-enhanced counterparts for a subset of $19.252$ images of the PFD dataset, produced by EPE towards the characteristics of the real-world datasets CS and Mapillary Vistas (MV) \citep{vistas}, are provided in \citep{epe} and were used as the photorealism-enhanced pairs generated from a robust unpaired Im2Im translation method.
-In detail, in order to transform these datasets into a compatible dataset for paired Im2Im translation, the same $19,252$ images from the synthetic PFD dataset were selected and resized to a resolution of $957 \times 526$ to match that of the photorealism-enhanced images.
-Subsequently, the $19,252$ synthetic-photorealism-enhanced pairs were split using the official split provided by the authors, which results in $9,549$ training, $4,987$ validation, and $4,716$ test images.
-Considering that the photorealism-enhanced pairs target the CS and MV real-world datasets, the images of these datasets were employed as the real-world images required by the proposed method.
-Specifically, we utilize the $5,000$ images provided in the CS and the $25,000$ included in MV.
+\paragraph{Within-engine:} This experiment involved the utilization of a dataset that was extracted from a virtual environment to perform a within-engine evaluation.
+To this end, the $25,000$ images of the Playing for Data (PFD) \cite{pfd} dataset were employed.
+In addition, we utilized the photorealism-enhanced counterparts for a subset of $19.252$ of these images, translated by EPE towards the characteristics of the real-world datasets CS and MV.
+These are provided in \cite{epe} and were used as the photorealism-enhanced pairs generated from a robust unpaired Im2Im translation model.
+In detail, in order to transform these datasets into a compatible dataset for paired Im2Im translation, the $19,252$ images from the PFD dataset and their photorealism-enhanced counterparts were resized to a resolution of $512 \times 512$ to match the resolution required during training by paired Im2Im translation methods \cite{pix2pixhd}, including HyPER-GAN.
+Subsequently, the $19,252$ original-photorealism-enhanced pairs were split using the official split provided by the authors.
+This resulted in $9,549$ training, $4,987$ validation, and $4,716$ test images.
+Considering that the photorealism-enhanced pairs target the CS and MV real-world datasets, the images of these datasets were employed as the real-world images required by the proposed framework.
+Specifically, we utilized the $5,000$ images provided in the CS and the $25,000$ included in MV.